saivignesh-balne/VomyChat/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this `README.md` further to align with the specific functionalities and features of your project.